≡ Menu

 Category #1.

-Will consist of those who have been diagnosed with Spina Bifida but seem to be able to live a “normal’ life aside from the obvious challenges that this disease is going to present someone with.
-Individuals like these will typically be able to care for themselves, maintain an active social life, and usually maintain full-time employment or own their own business.
+This group will consist of those who have been diagnosed with spina bifida but seem to be able to live a “normal” life aside from the obvious challenges that this disease will present.
+Individuals like these typically can care for themselves, maintain an active social life, and usually maintain full-time employment or own their own business.

 In general…